Hearing Aid Fitting

 Step 4

-Once you are comfortable with the use of the instruments we will go over information on the warrantee of the instruments as well as the 90 day trial period.
+Once you are comfortable with the use of the hearing aids we will go over information on the warranty of the hearing aids as well as the 90 day trial period.

 Step 5